Code-Institute-Submissions/MomciloDordevic-MS3/README.md

     - Read recipe
     - Update(Edit) recipe
     - Delete recipe they created
-- Be able to search the database for recipes with keywords that query Recipe Names, Ingredients and Alergens.
+- Be able to search the database for recipes with keywords that query Recipe Names, Ingredients, and Allergens.

 ## User Stories
-**As a First-time user, I want to be able to:**
+**As a first-time user, I want to be able to:**
-- Visit the website on every device, so that I can look at the website on desktop, mobile and tablet.
+- Visit the website on every device, so that I can look at the website on desktop, mobile, and tablet.
 - Navigate easily through the website, so I can find everything easily.
 - See an overview of all recipes, so I can get inspired by all recipes.
 - Search for recipes based on words, so I can find recipes easily.